 These Independent brokerage business operations are worrisome to the North American Securities Administrators Association (NASAA), which has documented more instances of sales abuse and consequently investor losses at these firms than the traditional brokerage firms with branch offices with on-site managers and compliance personnel.

 Did J.W.
 Cole Financial, Inc. Advisor Misconduct Cause You Investment Losses?

 When financial advisor misconduct has caused you to lose substantial value to your investment accounts, you have the right to seek reimbursement from the responsible parties.
 J.W.
 Cole Financial is responsible like any employer for its financial advisors acts and omissions.
 In addition, it has an independent duty to supervise its stockbrokers and investment advisors.
 These cases can be extremely complex, and so having the support of a reputable attorney who is experienced in recovering investment losses for investors is key to your success.
 Many customers make the mistake of contacting J.W.
 Cole Financial without representation with an attorney about their complaints and have their complaints denied.

 Related Read: Can You Sue Your Brokerage Firm?

 Consult With An Attorney Who Recovers Investment Losses Caused By J.W.
 Cole Financial, Inc. Today!

-The attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
+The securities lawyers at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
 The firm has extensive experience with J.W.
 Cole Financial cases, and Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.